Players from Cobb County are helping to fill up rosters all across the southeast.

 The county has sent more than 90 players to southern conferences over the last four years, but that doesn’t mean its footprint stops there.

 Cobb County football is nation wide.

-Currently, Cobb has multiple players in the northeast, midwest and in the mountains.
+Currently, Cobb has multiple players in the northeast, midwest and in the western mountains.

 North Cobb, Hillgrove and McEachern are tied with five players outside the southeast.

 Former Warrior running back Christian Singleton is headed to Western Michigan while defensive back Drew Tejchman is at UNLV.

 Chuma Edoga, a former McEachern standout offensive lineman, went to USC and was just drafted in the third round by the New York Jets, and former Hillgrove tight end Chigoziem Okonkwo is expected to do big things at Maryland.